dillionmegida/thewebfor5/src/pages/p/css/css-animations.md

 }
 ```

 `from` is the same thing as 0% and `to` refers to 100%.
-For 2 seconds, CSS would determine the rotation at every point in time before 100%.
+For 2 seconds, CSS would determine the rotation at every point in time from % to 100%.

 To manually calculate this, we have 100deg - 40deg = 60deg being the difference in degrees.
 60/100 = 0.6 been the degree per percentage.
 So at 0% of 2 seconds, the element has a rotation degree of 40, at 1%, the rotation degree becomes 40.6 and so on until 100%.